BrendoSPinheiro/BrendoSPinheiro/README.md

 # 💫 About Me:
-🖥 I'm currently employed at Thoughtworks.
+🖥 I'm currently employed at Thoughtworks.<br>
-🎓 I hold a Bachelor's degree in Systems Analysis and Development.
+🎓 I hold a Bachelor's degree in Systems Analysis and Development.<br>
-👨🏽‍💻 I am currently deeply immersed in the study of Java and its extensive ecosystem, along with a strong focus on microservices architecture and cloud technologies.
+👨🏽‍💻 I am currently deeply immersed in the study of Java and its extensive ecosystem, along with a strong focus on microservices architecture and cloud technologies.<br>
 🧐 Feel free to ask me about programming, backend, frontend, software architecture, or anything related to computing, as I have a deep passion for these topics.

 # 🌐 Socials: